giorell/UltimateMovieDatabase/README.md

 ![image](https://github.com/giorell/UltimateMovieDatabase/blob/master/images/UMDB_loginpage.png)

 #### HOME PAGE
 The homepage downlaods the latest 20 trending movies.
 It's a horizontal scrolling UICollectionView so you can scroll from right to left to see the other films.
 The films can also be clicked to see movie details.
+The logout button uses a User Defautl setting to save the login status.

 ![image](https://github.com/giorell/UltimateMovieDatabase/blob/master/images/UMDB_homepage.png)